izzy1090/searching-reddit/README.md

 Planned features include:

-1) Search button with color change upon click to indicate to the user a search is being made
+1) Export or download Reddit threads as a PDF via the UI to the user's desktop computer

 2) Allow user to remove or hide threads from the web page after the user is done reading

-3) Export or download Reddit threads as a PDF via the UI to the user's desktop computer

-4) Make calls to different endpoints from Reddit's API allowing a user to search for Subreddits
+3) Make calls to different endpoints from Reddit's API allowing a user to search for Subreddits

-5) Back button to allow the user to navigate back to the homepage
+4) Back button to allow the user to navigate back to the homepage

-6) Display the first 10 threads and as the user scrolls down the page, additional results display
+5) Display the first 10 threads and as the user scrolls down the page, additional results display